 Once you have decided what color the new siding will be, it’s time to get to work.
 Plan to put at least two coats on the siding and don’t paint on extremely hot days or days that there is wind and rain.
 Cool autumn days or dry spring days are both great options when it comes to painting time.
 Once you’re done, remember that you do not have the same maintenance-free material that you did with the vinyl.
 The newly painted siding needs to be treated like other types of painted surfaces and you will need to touch up as needed.
 In addition, every 10 years, a new coat of paint should be applied.

 If your siding is failing altogether, a paint job probably isn’t going to help very much.
 Instead, you should consider replacing the siding so it can help protect the structure of your home while keeping it looking great.
 We have a variety of James Hardie, Hardie Plank siding that won’t warp, melt or fade like the traditional vinyl.
 It’s impervious to insects, fire resistant and is also offered in prefinished “Color Plus” with insulated versions available as well.
 We love serving Portland area customers and now, our new location also serves customers in Bend and Central Oregon!
 Contact us today if you need expert advice on siding.

-DIY Home Project: How to Paint Vinyl Siding in Portland OR - Vancouver WA - Bend OR
+DIY Home Project: How to Paint Vinyl Siding in Portland OR - Vancouver WA - Bend OR - Salem OR

 And Surrounding Areas